Budgeting for Life Insurance

 3. Waiver of premium rider: This rider waives the premium payments if the policyholder becomes disabled and unable to work.
 It ensures that the policy remains in force, providing ongoing coverage without the financial burden of premium payments.
 This rider offers peace of mind by safeguarding the policyholder’s coverage in times of unexpected hardship.

-See also Advanced Budgeting Topics
+See also Savings and Investment in Budgeting

 Reviewing and Adjusting Your Life Insurance Policy Regularly